RichardGoodrich/addz/README.md

 # Description

-This program takes a text file formatted in a variable number of columns.
+This Python script takes a text file formatted in a variable number of columns.
 The files should be formatted "like" the two included (bands1Col.txt | bands5Col.txt)
 A **#** can be used as a comment symbol and blank lines are ignore.

 There are **416** essentially different minlex groups that have the **ED# = 5472730538** essentially different minlex grids **[ED]** distributed among them.